The Parable of the Rich Fool (Luke 12:13-21): Reflections on the True Treasure

 The Illusion of Self-Sufficiency

-In the modern mindset—and already in Jesus' time—success is often measured by wealth and status.
+In the modern mindset—and even in Jesus' time—success is often measured by wealth and status.
 The man in the parable represents this mindset.
 He is not condemned for working or prospering, but for having made possessions his god.
 By planning for the future without God, he becomes a prisoner of his own illusion.

 Self-sufficiency is the greatest trap of wealth.
-It creates a false sense of power and independence, making us forget that life is a gift.
+It creates a false sense of power and independence, making man forget that life is a gift.
 The parable reminds us that nothing truly belongs to us: everything we have is temporary.

 Time as Gift and Judgment

-The decisive element in the story is the timeThe rich man thinks of "many years," but God tells him, "Tonight."
+The decisive element in the story is the time.
+The rich man thinks of "many years," but God tells him, "This night."
 Human life is marked by unpredictability.
-True wisdom lies in living in the present with gratitude and awareness, not in projecting a material eternity.
+True wisdom consists in living the present with gratitude and awareness, not in projecting a material eternity.

 The Economy of the Kingdom of God

-While the world values hoarding, the Kingdom of God proposes sharing.
+While the world values accumulation, the Kingdom of God proposes sharing.
 The Gospel of Luke, in particular, is known for its strong social tone.
-In several passages—such as the parable of the Good Samaritan or the encounter with Zacchaeus—Jesus shows that the use of one's possessions is a criterion for salvation.
+In several passages—such as the parable of the Good Samaritan or the encounter with Zacchaeus—Jesus shows that the use of possessions is a criterion for salvation.

-Spiritual and Practical Applications
+Spiritual Applications and Practices

 1. Detachment as Freedom

-The Christian is called to live simply, recognizing that everything they possess should serve the common good.
+Christians are called to live simply, recognizing that everything they possess should serve the common good.
 Detachment is an act of faith—a recognition that only God is the sure source of life.

 2. Generosity as a Way of Life